tzunun/esaleatorio.com/content/posts/two.md

 # We know that this works,

-It is time to check if this theme works on the build with AWS old Ubuntu 14.04 image
+It is time to check if this theme works on the build with AWS old Ubuntu 14.04 image.
+The Ubuntu image was recently updated this month of May 2019 to 18.04LTS